JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 ### [Layer II: An internal dispatch interface for parameters](@id design-layer2)

-This layer is an interims layer to dispatch on the (optional/default) parameters of a function like the retraction:
+This layer is an interim layer to dispatch on the (optional/default) parameters of a function.
-[`retract`](@ref) has a last parameter that determines the type.
+For example the last parameter of retraction: [`retract`](@ref) determines the type (variant) to be used.
 The last function in the previous layer calls `_retract`, which is an internal function.

 On this layer, e.g. for `_retract` only these last parameters should be typed, the manifold should stay at the [`AbstractManifold`](@ref) level.
 It dispatches on different functions per existing parameter type (and might pass this one further on, if it has fields).